 I was not sure I could make it and struggled to the summit and we had to go from 19,341 feet back to the gate at 6,500 feet that same day.
 Going up 4,000 feet and down 12,840 feet in one day is very demanding.
 Yes we made it to the summit of Kilimanjaro and back to the gate in one day.
 This was stupid, dangerous and the reason only 42% of people make the summit.
 You think Kilimanjaro is hard….
 Yes it is if you try 4, 5 or 6 day treks.

 We fully prepare you with training plans, 45 page dossier and available 5 days a week to answer any question you may have.
-We want to to experience the real Kilimanjaro.
+We want you to experience Mount Kilimanjaro in a real and special way.
 Get in touch and I can help you make your adventure on Kilimanjaro be a safe and successful experience.